A high-level overview of the latest Executive Dashboard.

-Select the date range that the chart should show by changing the start and end date.
-The Deltas section on the right displays differences between contributing factors recorded on the start date and end date.
+You can compare factors contributing to your organization’s RS³ on any two dates directly, including the count of assets and the distribution of open findings by VRR.
+Select the date range that the widget should show by changing the start and end date.
+The “Deltas” section on the right displays differences between contributing factors recorded on the start date and end date.

 Note that if dashboard filters include tags, this chart will only show data for tags applied to assets.

-Weaponization Funnel: This chart organizes open host findings according to how much risk is posed by associated threats.
-Risk increases from left to right, as successive sets of threat filters are considered.
-Each section of the funnel shows the number of open findings that match the threat filters and the number of assets impacted.
-From left to right, the funnel shows metrics based on:
+This chart organizes open findings according to how much risk is posed by associated threats.
+As successive sets of threat filters are considered, risk increases from left to right.
+Each funnel section shows the number of open findings that match the threat filters and the number of assets impacted.
+From left to right, the funnel shows metrics based on

 - All open findings (“Total Findings”)